ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 Yes, she has no reason not to.

 `Alice`'s vector clock is `[1,0,0]` and the incoming vector clock on the message differs only by `1` in `Bob`'s position.
-So we can conclude that only one event has taken place since our last message send event, and that event happened in process `Bob`
+So we can conclude that only one event has taken place since our last message send event, and that event happened in process `Bob` from whom we received this message.

 ### But What Should Carol Do?

-`Bob`'s message also arrives at Carol with vector clock `[1,1,0]`.
+`Bob`'s message also arrives at Carol with vector clock `[1,1,0]`, but earlier than `Alice`'s original message.
 Should she deliver it?

 Actually, no!